 Specific Talks are announced regulary by the institues of FB10 and can additionally be foud in the internal calender as well as on the linked website.
 IMB also announces talks on their website which can be found by following the link.

 The student representation and the Faculty of Biology host a graduation ceremony twice a year.
 Those students who graduated within six months before the ceremony can participate.
-Registration until June 21, 2019 is mandatory for the event.
+Due to the Corona pandemic there is no ceremony planned in 2020.